davidgrrcia/dooctoor-tech-platform/packages/backend/README.md

 # Backend Package

-This package contains the Convex backend configuration and functions for the Velvo application.
+This package contains the Convex backend configuration and functions for the application.

 ## Getting Started